How To Apply

 Reasonable Accommodations: The FBI provides Reasonable Accommodations to qualified individuals with disabilities.
 If you believe you have a disability that will require special arrangements during the hiring process, you may request a reasonable accommodation at any time by notifying your applicant coordinator.
 Each test in the hiring process is evaluated differently.
 Therefore, you must submit a reasonable accommodation request for each test, if needed.
 The decision to grant the requested accommodation will be made on a case-by-case basis.

-Equal Opportunity Employer: The FBI is an Equal Opportunity Employer and all qualified applicants will receive consideration for this vacancy.
+Equal Employment Opportunity: The FBI is an Equal Opportunity Employer, and all qualified applicants will receive consideration for this vacancy.
 Except where otherwise provided by law, selection will be made without regard to, and there will be no discrimination because of color, race, religion, national origin, political affiliation, marital status, parental status, physical or mental disability, genetic information, age, sex, sexual orientation, membership or non-membership in an employee organization, or on the basis of personal favoritism, or any other non-merit factors.

 IF YOU HAVE QUESTIONS ON THE APPLICATION: